-Replication

-Studies 1 and 2 (similarity and predictions):
+[Reminder for Stage 2: Alpha is set to .005]

-We summarized the mean estimated base rates, similarity rankings, and likelihood rankings for the nine areas of specialization in Table 12, the findings for Studies 1 and 2 in Table 13, and the mean reported self-perceived accuracy in predictions in the six descriptions in Table 14.
+We summarized the mean estimated base rates, similarity rankings, and likelihood rankings for the nine areas of specialization in Table 7, the findings for Studies 1 and 2 in Table 8, and the mean reported self-perceived accuracy in predictions in the six descriptions in Table 9.

 [Note for reviewers: We observed that these mean values were skewed towards the fields of specialization that were presented earlier (e.g., mean base rates in the fields of business administration and computer science), which was mostly likely due to quirks in Qualtrics’ generated test responses for responses that most sum to 100 (50-50 for the first, 25-25 for the second, etc.). ]